 In addition, we may not be able to develop international market demand for our products, which could impair our ability to grow our revenues.
 In many international markets, long-standing relationships between potential customers and their local suppliers and protective regulations, including local content requirements and approvals, create barriers to entry.
 We have limited experience marketing, distributing and supporting our products in certain international locations and, to do so, we expect that we will need to develop versions of our products that comply with local standards.
-Moreover, difficulties in foreign financial markets and economies and of foreign financial institutions, particularly in emerging markets, could adversely affect demand from customers in the affected countries.
+Moreover, difficulties in foreign financial institutions, particularly in emerging markets, could adversely affect demand from customers in the affected countries.